bonsai-rx/machinelearning/docs/articles/LinearDynamicalSystems/lds-installation-guide-linux.md

 # Installation Guide - Linux

-This guide is meant for users to install the package from scratch. *Note* to use this package to run the examples, you must install the necessary Bonsai packages through the Bonsai package manager.
-Alternatively, you can follow along with the [Examples](../../../examples/README.md) installation guide to learn how to bootstrap the Bonsai and python environments directly from the repo provided.
+This guide is meant for users to install the package from scratch. *Note* to use this package to run the examples, you must install the additional Bonsai packages required to run each [Example](../../../examples/README.md).
+Some familiarity with the terminal is necessary.

 ## Notes on Installing Bonsai on Linux (Ubuntu)